primer/view_components/.changeset/twelve-forks-drive.md

 "@primer/view-components": minor
 ---

-Add optional trailing_visual_label option to SegmentedControl::Item.
-Setting this value will add a text Label to the right of the item.
+Add optional with_trailing_visual_label slot to Primer::Alpha::SegmentedControl::Item.
+Filling the slot will add a Primer::Beta::Label to the right of the item.
 <!-- Changed components: Primer::Alpha::SegmentedControl -->